fleckenstein-m/fleckenstein-m.github.io/index.md

 ## Professional Activity

 + __Referee__
-  American Economic Review; Economic Letters; Finance Research Letters; Financial Management;
+  American Economic Review; Economic Letters; Financial Management; Finance Research Letters; Financial Review;
   International Finance; Journal of Banking and Finance; Journal of Economic Dynamics and Control;
   Journal of Empirical Finance; Journal of Finance; Journal of Financial and Quantitative Analysis;
   Journal of Financial Intermediation; Journal of Financial Markets; Journal of Monetary Economics;